 The new footage for ‘Man with a Movie Camera’ was shot from early June to the middle of September 1928: Moscow in June, Odesa in June and July, Kyiv in July and August, Kharkiv* in August, and another visit to Kyiv at the end of August to mid September.

-*I have not found any scenes in the film located in Kharkiv (unless an unverified location).
-Mr Dubin, of the Kharkiv Historical Museum, has viewed the film carefully and cannot see any locations in the city.
-Subject to any additional information it can therefore be concluded that none of the footage filmed in Kharkiv in 1928 and 1927 was used in the film.
+*Only one scene in the film (the aircraft hangar [00:13:26]) has been located in Kharkiv (unless one of the few unverified locations was shot there).
+Mr Dubin, of the Kharkiv Historical Museum, has viewed the film carefully and cannot see any other locations in the city.

 Location map (see end of blog post for detailed maps of cities).
 Illustration to ‘The Riddle of Russia’ by Ellis Ashmead-Bartlett, published in the Daily Telegraph on 31 January 1929 (courtesy of Warwick University).
 My annotations in red.

 MAIN LOCATIONS SEEN IN THE FILM